 The new UI will let you simply slide between modes, be it panorama, a new 'square' mode for social networks, the standard photo, video at 1080p or the all new Slow-mo mode, which can capture 120 frames per second at 720p resolution and gives you the option to choose when the slow down and speed up happens.

-I know Apple is pretty late to the burst mode game, but it's implemented it in a way that really works rather well.
+Apple was pretty late to the burst mode game, but it's implemented it in a way that really works rather well.
 At least the ability to lock focus is on board, as well as locking exposure - these are closer to pro-photographer moves, and allow for some interesting shot composition.

 The UI is a something of a bugbear though, despite looking so flashy.
 The options to enable HDR mode, turn the flash on and off or change to the front facing camera don't always want to come on when you tap, which makes it hard to use the camera when you're trying to take an arty shot in lower light that doesn't need the flash.

-With iOS 7.1 there is a cool new feature: Auto HDR mode.
+iOS 7.1 ushered in a cool new feature: Auto HDR mode.
 This will fire up automatically when light levels are going a bit all over the place and will give you a much richer (if slower to snap) picture without you needing to mess about with the settings.

 Clever work from Apple - it's up there with the real time HDR on the Samsung Galaxy S5.